xak2000/nomad/website/source/docs/job-specification/sidecar_service.html.md

   </tr>
 </table>

-The `sidecar_service` stanza allows configuring various options for the sidecar proxy managed by Nomad for [Consul Connect](/guides/integrations/consul-connect/index.html) integration.
-It is valid only within the context of a connect stanza.
+The `sidecar_service` block allows configuring various options for the sidecar proxy managed by Nomad for [Consul Connect](/guides/integrations/consul-connect/index.html) integration.
+It is valid only within the context of a connect block.

 ```hcl
  job "countdash" {